AmpersandTarski/prototype-frontend/docs/interface-components.md

 ## Property

 The View-Property serves as a boolean that refers to itself.
 It uses the Atomic-Boolean under the hood, as it has the same functionality.
 Therefore, the templates for both `Atomic-BOOLEAN.html` and `View-LINKTO.html` are the same.

+## Linkto

+The View-Linkto is similar to the Atomic-Object (in fact, it is the same).
+It aims to link an object to an interface.
+It uses the Atomic-Object under the hood, as it has the same functionality.
+Therefore, the templates for both `Atomic-OBJECT.html` and `View-LINKTO.html` are the same.